HorizenOfficial/horizen-docs/docs/2-migration/08-smart-contracts.md

 - Accepts in the constructor:
     - The token name and symbol
     - The address of the EONBackupVault and ZendBackupVault contracts
+    - The address of the vesting contracts beneficiaries of the remaining supply after the migration (Horizen foundation and HorizenDAO)
 - Minting authority is granted only to the vault smart contracts
+- Exposes a "callback" method **notifyMintingDone**: is called by the vault smart contracts when the minting has been completed.
+When both of them have completed the process, the contract will mint the remaining supply with the rules determined by the ZENIP Tokenomics.

 |      |  |
 | -------- | ------- |